creek-service/creek-json-schema/generator/README.md

 The string property is not marked as required, as non-primitive types can be null.
 However, the schema intentionally does not allow the string property to be explicitly set to `null`.
+(Defaults in Creek encourage developers away from using `null` values).
-Instead, the JSON that omits the string property is valid.
+Instead, any JSON that omits the string property is valid, i.e. rather than setting `stringProp` to `null` if it's not provided, the `stringProp` property should just not be set.

+While Creek strongly recommends avoiding the use of `null` in JSON documents, just as it recommends avoiding `null` in Java code, it is still possible to build a schema that accepts `null` values.
+See [allowing `null` values](#allowing-null-values) for more info.

 > ## NOTE
 > It is important to ensure properties with `null` values are excluded when serialising data to JSON.
 > Failure to do so may result in schema validation failure.
+> Creek's own serializers do this by default.

 It is recommended, but not required by the plugin, to use the `Optional` standard Java type for optional properties.